rgrupesh/WEBSITE/_posts/2020-07-24-FullStackWithJS.md

 JavaScript has come long way in the last 20 years.
 JavaScript engine were orginally used only in web browsers, but they are now embedded even in some servers, usually via [Node.js](https://nodejs.org/en/).
 This evolution has made JavaScript a universal language.<br>

 <h2>Whai is Full Stack Web Development?</h2>
-Full Stack is the development of both Front end/Client-side and Back end/Server-side.
-Full Stack Web Development can be divided into three major layers: Presentation layer, Business logic layer, and Data access layer.
-Presentation layer handles UI/UX, Business logic layer deals with dyanamic data processing, and Data access layer provides data acesss through API.<br>
+Full Stack is the development of both front end/client-side and back end/server-side.
+Full Stack Web Development can be divided into three major layers: presentation layer, business logic layer, and data access layer.
+Presentation layer handles UI/UX, business logic layer deals with dyanamic data processing, and data access layer provides data acesss through API.<br>

 ![](/assets/images/three-layers.png)